Probing the superconducting ground state of the rare-earth ternary boride superconductors $R$RuB$_2$ ($R$ = Lu,Y) using muon-spin rotation and relaxation: Results Discussion

 In order to characterize the flux-line lattice, TF-\musr\ was performed in a field of \SI{30}{\milli\tesla} in both materials.
 A selection of typical polarization spectra collected above and below \tc\ is displayed in Fig.~\ref{fig:TFspectra}.
 The enhanced depolarization rate below \tc\ is due to the field distribution $P(B)$ formed by the flux line lattice in the mixed state of the superconductor.
 Measuring the second moment $\langle \Delta B^2 \rangle$ of this field distribution allows the magnetic penetration depth, $\lambda$, to be calculated to a high degree of accuracy.
 In order to determine $\langle \Delta B^2 \rangle$, the TF spectra are modelled as a sum of $n$ sinusoidal oscillations, each within a Gaussian relaxation envelope:

 where $A_i$ is the initial asymmetry, $\sigma_i$ is the Gaussian relaxation rate, and $B_i$ is the first moment of the $i$'th component in the field distribution.
 There is a phase offset $\phi$, which is shared by each oscillating component, and $\gamma_\mu / 2\pi = $~\SI{135.5}{\mega\hertz\per\tesla} defines the muon gyromagnetic ratio.
-Treating the data in this way is equivalent to modelling the internal field distribution in the superconductor $P(B)$ as a sum of $n$ individual Gaussians,~\cite{Maisuradze2010}
+The number of components required is generally in the range $1 \le n\le 5$, with the requirement determined by the superconducting characteristics of the material.
+Strongly type-II superconductors with large penetration depths are often modelled well by a single oscillation, whereas low-$\kappa$ materials, in which the coherence length plays a more important role in the structure of $P(B)$, may require up to \num{5} separate oscillating components.~\cite{Khasanov2008} Treating the data in this way is equivalent to modelling the internal field distribution in the superconductor $P(B)$ as a sum of $n$ individual Gaussians,~\cite{Maisuradze2010}

 The second moment of this field distribution is thus